jjloomis/adobe-audition-basic-audio-editng-home-edition-pc/GLOSSARY.md

 ## Project folder

-Folder that contains SESX file and all WAV files associated with your project.
+Main project folder that contains all the files associated with your project.

 ## SESX